 4. Whatever is destined to happen will happen regardless of your desires about this.

 6. You are, in truth, always ever free.
 You are the Self.
 Know this and remain naturally unaffected by the life-appearance.
-In this way sadhana is in no way opposed to daily life.
+In this way sadhana (spiritual practice) is in no way opposed to daily life.

 Om Guru Ramana!